reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Building the Suggestions Search Index
 We will also create another Index `searchsuggest` for storing the search text when we receive a search request from a user.

-Here is the POJO for `SearchSuggest` containing the mapping with Elasticsearch Document by means of `Field` annotations:
+Here is the POJO for the `SearchSuggest` object containing the mapping with Elasticsearch Document utilizing `Field` annotations:
 ```java
 @Document(indexName = "searchsuggest")
 public class SearchSuggest {